Temporal Action Localization Using Gated Recurrent Units: Our Approach

 \subsection{Video feature encoding}

-Following the state-of-the-art methods \cite{b2, b3, b24}, we extract the spatial and temporal features of non-overlapping units from each video using pretrained two-stream I3D network \cite{b25}, as shown on the left of \figurename{ \ref{fig: model}}.
-In this way, we alleviate the computation cost of extracting features for each frame and feeding them to our Probability Prediction network.
-The two-stream network is fed with stacked RGB frames to extract spatial features, and stacked optical flows to extract temporal features.
-By concatenating these features, final features with 2048 dimensions will be prepared.
+As mentioned in Introduction, we divide a video into units, which are consecutive non-overlapping parts, consisting of a fixed number of frames.
+We extract the spatial and temporal features of each unit using pretrained two-stream I3D network \cite{quo}, as shown on the left of \figurename{ \ref{fig: model}}.
+Extracting features from units instead of frames, significantly reduces the computational cost of TAL.
+The two-stream I3D network is fed with stacked RGB frames to extract spatial features, and with stacked optical flows to extract temporal features.
+By concatenating the resulting features, the final feature vectors of 2048 dimensions are obtained.